A Mother’s Guilt

 A friend mentioned to me “mommy guilt isn’t bad, it’s just a sign that you are being a great parent”.
 She also told me that mommy guilt never really goes away, you just learn to handle it a little bit better.
 It’s funny how we always have plans but God shows up and chooses the best one for us.
 So do what you can and lean on the village you have while you can.

-You read more informative or encouraging content by clicking the blog tab or the soul care tab.
+You read more informative or encouraging content by clicking the blog tab.
 Also, follow me on Instagram @mommymetyme and Pinterest.